apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 ### The algorithm {#the-algorithm}

-The core algorithm is simple and can be used on any (even overlapping) range.
+The core algorithm can be used on any (even overlapping) range.
 This is a simplified presentation, we will discuss the details later.

 1. We choose a few pivot ranges with a similar number of products and enqueue them.
 For example, **$0-$10**, **$100-$1000**, **$1000-$10000**, **$10000-**.
 2. For each range, we open the page and check if the listings are below the limit.
 If yes, we continue to step 3.
 If not, we split the filter in half, e.g. **$0-$10** to **$0-$5** and **$5-$10** and enqueue those again.
 We recursively repeat step **2** for each range as long as needed.